puppetlabs-toy-chest/razor-server/doc/api.md

       "name": "a policy"
     }

+### Modify the max-count for a policy

+The command `modify-policy-max-count` makes it possible to manipulate how many nodes can be bound to a specific policy at the most.
+The body of the request should be of the form:

+    {
+      "name": "a policy"
+      "max-count": new-count
+    }

+The `new-count` can be an integer, which must be larger than the number of nodes that are currently bound to the policy, or `null` to make the policy unbounded

 ### Add/remove tags to/from Policy

 You can add or remove tags from policies with `add-policy-tag` and